PLEASE HOLD Album – Simone Eringfeld

 "PLEASE HOLD innovatively mixes spoken word performance with a unique and eerie kind of music to create a striking reflection and refraction of the way the pandemic has effected people’s lives, effectively putting them ‘on hold’.
 Within this atmospheric distillation of experience is captured the way in which computers have increasingly become people’s worlds, and the fatigue and distance associated with that, as well as questions about what the future holds.
 It is a deeply resonant and almost dystopian snapshot of the present moment, captured and amplified with startling emotion."

-Amy Hodkin and Jessica Kashdan-Brown from the poetry & music podcast: 'Unlatched Podcast'
+Review by Amy Hodkin and Jessica Kashdan-Brown from the poetry & music podcast: 'Unlatched Podcast'